top of page

 Sarah Amanda on December 21, 1855 at 1 year old, and

-Their sole surviving son, Samuel R. Talbot died in 1878 at the age of 24, of diabetes mellitus, a disease for which there was no cure or even treatment at that time.
+Their son, Samuel Richards Talbot was born on June 22, 1852 and died on January 2, 1878 of diabetes mellitus, a disease for which there was no cure or even treatment at that time.

 Talbot was a well-known businessman in South Dedham.
 He began to manufacture oil cloth around 1850 and a few years later he had established the Carpet Works on Railroad Avenue for printing floor and carriage oil-cloths.
 A disgruntled employee burned the business along with Talbot’s home; both were rebuilt in 1860 only to have a second, accidental, fire destroy both yet again.
 His South Dedham neighbors helped Talbot build a third factory and home on Washington Street property owned by his brother, George.